jsilter/parametric_tsne/README.md

+# Overview
 This is a python package implementing parametric t-SNE.
 We train a neural-network to learn a mapping by minimizing the Kullback-Leibler divergence between the Gaussian distance metric in the high-dimensional space and the Students-t distributed distance metric in the low-dimensional space.
-By default we use similar archictecture as van der Maaten 2009, which is a dense neural network with layers:
+By default we use similar archictecture<sup>1</sup> as van der Maaten 2009, which is a dense neural network with layers:
-[input dimension], 500, 500, 2000, []output dimension]
+[input dimension], 500, 500, 2000, [output dimension]

-Note: van der Maaten 2009 used a ReLu as the output layer.
-Here I specified a linear output layer.
-The ReLu would occasionally produce poor results in the form of all zeroes in one dimension.

 Simple example usage may be: